KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Facial-Recognition-OCV3 by normyx](https://github.com/normyx/MMM-Facial-Recognition-OCV3)

+0. This module is outdated: Abandoned.
+No reactions to issues since years.
+Seems not to work anymore.
 1. No image found.
 2. Typo: Found `Magic Mirror` in file `MMM-Facial-Recognition-OCV3.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.